 Budget: Basic rooms with bathrooms shared by the group.
 These include rooms in family owned B&Bs, pensions or apartments, some with kitchens, washing machines and other facilities.

-Standard: Tourist rooms with ensuite bathrooms in 1* to 3* pensions, hostales, hotels - most do not have dining rooms or restaurants.
+Standard: Tourist rooms with ensuite bathrooms in 1* to 4* pensions, hostales, hotels - most do not have dining rooms or restaurants.

 Superior: Country inns or hotels with rooms of a high standard and restaurants providing quality menus.

-A limited number of single rooms can be booked, however, if there are more than 3 requests for single rooms this might mean being separated from the group for the night in a few small hamlets and villages.
+A limited number of single rooms can be booked, however, if there are more than 3 or 4 requests for single rooms in a small establishment we might have to separate you from the group for the night.
 This could result in some rooms being Standard and others in Superior

-In Europe most double rooms have ensuite bathrooms but in some establishments, single rooms might share a bathroom.
+In Europe most double rooms have ensuite bathrooms, but in some establishments, single rooms might share a bathroom.
 80% of the places we book have ensuite bathrooms.
 Some rooms will share a bathroom in a couple of family pensions, Agriturismos and apartments.

+A few places include breakfast and some provide breakfast menus at different prices.
 Not all places have dining rooms or restaurants but the group leader will recommend places to eat out.